I love giving advice on how to write the best code for various projects.

 5. Follow Code Conventions

-When being a beginner programmer, one might not pay too much attention to coding conventions.
-However, on collaborative projects they are essential.
+As a beginner programmer, one might not pay too much attention to coding conventions.
+However, on collaborative projects, they are essential.
 Coding style and conventions help readers of code by indicating what the code does.
 E.g., it is quite common to have class names have its first letter be upper case and then use camelCase for the rest of the name.
 This convention makes it easy to spot classes.

 Conventions also make the code look the same throughout a whole project so a reader won't have to 'readjust' every time they look at a different part.
 They also allow a consistent editor setup.
 For example, it is quite common to have a maximum line length in projects, prohibiting any lines of code to exceeding n characters.
 This allows people working on the project to set up their editors so they can have two files open at the same time side by side.
 If this limit suddenly isn't enforced in a file, it becomes very annoying as one has to readjust the editor to see the whole line.